Computer Vision for Digital Signage - Applications and Use Examples

 What's next for digital signage?
 For businesses and marketers alike, this question should be as vital as how to stay relevant to survive.

 Given the rich technological options and the accelerated advancement of all that we live with today, we can imagine plenty of scenarios.
-This article will focus on computer vision, specifically face analysis for digital signage, for audience measurement purposes.
-Looking at some applications and examples, we will demonstrate why this technology deserves to be the next trend catching the eye of digital signage solution providers.
+This article will focus on computer vision for digital signage, specifically face analysis for digital signage, for audience measurement purposes.
+Looking at some applications and use examples, we will demonstrate why this technology deserves to be the next trend catching the eye of digital signage solution providers.

-Computer Vision, The Next Benchmark for Digital Signage
+What is Computer Vision?
+The Next Benchmark for Digital Signage

 For a technical solution to go mainstream, it must meet at least four key criteria: affordability, maturity, availability, and of course, demand.

-A perfect example is computer vision, a field of artificial intelligence that enables computers to detect real-world objects and make contextual sense of them, similar to what the human visual system can do.
+What is computer vision?
+A perfect example of how to describe computer vision, is that it's a field of artificial intelligence that enables computers to detect real-world objects and make contextual sense of them, similar to what the human visual system can do.

 A simple definition of computer vision from Accenture